Filip-Rak/Pathfinding_Visualization/README.md

 These steps will allow you to extend the functionality of the tool with your own pathfinding algorithms.

 # Installation
-Currently the release has not yet come into fruition.
-As it turned out, a simple 'buildining' of the project may in fact be a quite significant bother for language as great as Java, requiring many hours of agony.

-However, setting up the project from the repository is straightforward:

 1. **Clone the Repository:**
    - Clone the project repository to your local machine using Git.